Friyie

-David Afriyie Obeng (born 3 December 1994), known professionally as Friyie, is a Canadian singer, songwriter, and rapper.
+David Afriyie Obeng (born 3 March 1993), known professionally as Friyie, is a Canadian singer, songwriter, and rapper.
 His 2017 single "Money Team" became the soundtrack to the Mayweather vs. McGregor press conferences.
 His debut extended play, ANF: Ain’t Nothing Free, was released on March 22, 2019, by BONG Ent and Empire, which received positive reviews from Now and Exclaim!, who gave the EP a 9/10 rating.

-Notable collaborators include Roddy Ricch and Tory Lanez, who both featured on his project, while others include Bun B, Rick Ross, and Dexta Daps.
+Notable collaborators include Roddy Ricch, NorthSideBenji and Tory Lanez, who featured on his project, while others include Bun B, Rick Ross, and Dexta Daps.